-Best PC games to buy 2020: The top games to add to your collection
+Best PC games to buy 2022: Fantastic games to add to your collection

 - See it on Steam

-- Type: Third-person shooter/co-op zombie shooter
+- Type: Co-op open-world zombie action-adventure

 - What makes it interesting?
-Masses of character customisation and levelling systems.
-Uber fast moving zombie hordes.
+Insanely well-polished parkour and satisfying zombie-slaying action.

 - Platform: Steam